The socialist hero

 Marx was precise in his criticism of capitalism, but in proposing concrete solutions, he was somewhat vague and left the details as an exercise for the reader.
-When the Bolsheviks seized power after the Russian Revolution of 1917, they realised that there was no written manual on how to create a centralised office that could fulfil the socialist dreams of a reasoned production.
+When the Bolsheviks seized power after the Russian Revolution of 1917, they realised that there was no written manual on how to create a centralised office that could fulfil the socialist dream of a rationalised production.

 Time has passed, the Soviet Union no longer exists, and we can judge how the Gosplan fared in hindsight.
 And to put it mildly, the Gosplan was not a huge success.
 True, it managed to support the Soviet economy for decades – and even managed to have a short golden age during the Nikita Khrushchev era – but it never came close to delivering on the promise that central planning would be superior to the market.
 The examples of other central planning systems in many of the socialist nations have not been inspiring either.